loco-choco/OWBA/README.md

-# OWBA - Outer Wilds But in the Alpha(first version)
+# OWBA - Outer Wilds But in the Alpha v.1.0.0
 A bundle of mods that aim to get things from the latest version to the alpha

 ### How do I install it?